Gaudapada’s commentary on Mandukya Upanishad with further comments by Tom Das – Chapter 1

 Om red multiple

-For more detailed explanations of the entire path to liberation see this link – I recommend you read and study the two texts found here and put them into practice: The Path of Sri Ramana
+This is one of a series of introductory articles – please see the homepage of tomdas.com for more introductory articles.
+For more detailed explanations of the entire path to liberation please see this following link – I recommend you read and study the two texts found here and put them into practice: The Path of Sri Ramana

 Alternatively you can explore one of more of these books: Recommended Reading: Books for Enlightenment, Liberation and Self-Realisation